Durbin: Trump Gets ‘Totally Dazzled’ And ‘Googly Eyed’ When Speaking To Putin, Other Authoritarian Leaders

 “This president is totally dazzled by Vladimir Putin, by the crown prince of Saudi Arabia, by authoritarian leaders in countries like Brazil,” Durbin said.
 “He gets on the phone with them and loses it, gets all googly eyed over their assertions.”

 Durbin was referring to a phone call between Trump and Putin which took place on Friday and reportedly lasted more than an hour.
-According to White House Press Secretary Sarah Sanders, the two leaders touched on the topic of special counsel Robert Mueller’s investigation into Russian meddling int he 2016 election.
+According to White House Press Secretary Sarah Sanders, the two leaders touched on the topic of special counsel Robert Mueller’s investigation into Russian meddling in the 2016 election.
 According to Sanders, the subject was covered “very briefly” and was generally limited to the context of the investigation being complete and that Mueller had found no evidence of collusion between the Trump campaign and any Russian entity, up to and including Putin himself.

-While is is true that Mueller’s investigation did not find evidence of a conspiracy involving Trump or his campaign, the report did outline a large and sophisticated effort by Russia to divide the American people and interfere with the 2016 election.
+While it is true that Mueller’s investigation did not find evidence of a conspiracy involving Trump or his campaign, the report did outline a large and sophisticated effort by Russia to divide the American people and interfere with the 2016 election.
 In addition to widespread social media campaigns, which were often deceptive in their content and concealed their Russian origins, there has also been evidence of Russian operatives infiltrating voting systems themselves, though there is no sign of anything akin to manipulation of votes.

 Illinois Sen. Dick Durbin slammed President Trump for his relationship with Russian President Vladimir Putin, accusing him of being "dazzled" by strongmen around the world. https://t.co/XzaM2zlAi7